ramanaptr/backup-postgresql-shell/README.md

 crontab -e
 ```
 ```
-# Script will running every 1 AM
+# Script will be running every 1 AM
 0 1 * * * bash /home/your_user_name/backup_postgresql.sh
 ```
 to exit, esc press : and wq